brevzin/cpp_proposals/md/deducing-this.md

 # Proposal

-We propose the ability to add an optional first parameter to any member function of a class `T`, taking the form `T [const] [volatile] [&|&&] this <identifier>`.
+We propose a new way of declaring a member function that will allow for deducing the type and value category of the class instance parameter, while still being invocable as a member function.
+We introduce a new kind of parameter that can be provided as the first parameter to any member function: an explicit object parameter.
+The purpose of this parameter is to bind to the implicit object, allowing it to be deduced.

-To facilitate use in generic lambda expressions, this may also be formulated as `auto [const] [volatile] [&|&&] this <identifier>`.
+An explicit object parameter shall be of the form `T [const] [volatile] [&|&&] this <identifier>`, where `T` follows the normal rules of type names (e.g. for generic lambdas, it can be `auto`), except that it cannot be a pointer type.
+Member functions with explicit object parameters cannot be `static` or have *cv*- or *ref*-qualifiers.

-In all cases, the value category of a so-defined `identifier` inside the member function is exactly what the existing parameter rules would already imply.
-In other words, the *cv-ref qualifiers* that stand after the function signature now explicitly apply to the `identifier` so designated with `this`.
+The explicit object parameter can only be the first parameter of a function.
+It cannot be used in constructors or destructors.

 This is a strict extension to the language; all existing syntax remains valid.